Payday loans in Quebec

 If you want to file a complaint against a lender, you can contact Consumer Protection Quebec at 1 888 672-2556, who will act on your behalf to contact the lender.
 If they find that your lender violated provincial law, they could take legal action against the business.
 This includes revoking its license, slapping it with a penalty and even filing a civil action to get a settlement for customers if the lender is facing numerous complaints.

-If you’re not sure you want to take out a short-term loan, you have other options.
+Since payday loans are hard to come by in Quebec, you have other short-term loan options.
 Here are some programs and lenders you might want to check out.

 Quebec assistance programs